denisvasilik/binalyzer/DEVELOPMENT.md

 Now, the workspace is ready for development.

+## Virtual Environment

+Use the following commands to setup a virtual environment used for development.

+    ~git/binalyzer$ python3 -m venv .venv
+    ~git/binalyzer$ source .venv/bin/activate
+    ~git/binalyzer$ pip3 install -r requirements.txt
+    ~git/binalyzer$ for d in binalyzer-*/ ; do cd $d && pip3 install -e . && cd .. ; done
+    ~git/binalyzer$ cd binalyzer-template-provider && make generate-xml-parser && cd ..

+Afterwards, the output of the `binalyzer --version` command should look like this.

+    binalyzer (0000000)
+    binalyzer_core (0000000)
+    binalyzer_cli (0000000)
+    binalyzer_data_provider (0000000)
+    binalyzer_template_provider (0000000)
+    binalyzer_rest (0000000)
+    binalyzer_wasm (0000000)

+This ensures that `binalyzer` uses the development packages.

 ## Continuous Integration (CI)

 This repository contains a `.travis.yml` and a `ci` folder which both are used